panoptisDev/avaxgods-nft-battle/readme.md

 11. Deploy the smart contract on the Fuji test network by running the `npx hardhat run scripts/deploy.ts --network fuji` command
   Move the `/artifacts/contracts/AVAXGods.json` file to the `/contract` folder on the frontend Copy the address of the deployed contract from the terminal and paste it into the `/contract/index.js` file of the frontend application

+12. cd .. then move to client folder cd client
+13. npm install
+14. npm run dev

+And browse your website on the mention link: https://localhost:5173